KevinZhou92/Lintcode/README.md

 |501|[Mini Twitter](http://www.lintcode.com/en/problem/mini-twitter/)| [Java](./Java/mini-twitter.cpp)| _O(klogu)_ | _O(t + f)_ | Medium | | |

 ===
+## Note
-## Note : since the original name for not is "note.md", so i wrote a python script to rename all the notes.
+Since the original name for not is "note.md", so i wrote a python script to rename all the notes.
 That's why i kept a ".py" file in this repository.